knaveightt/knv-elemental/README.md

 **Ultimate Stone Pearl**: "Grav Bomb", huge timed shockwave explosion

 **Greater Ender Pearl**: Works like regular pearl, but attempt to switch positions of player with nearby entity
-**Ultimate Ender Pearl**: "Dimensional Rift", destroyes blocks in a radius and TP's items to player.
-TP's other mobs to center with endermen.
+**Ultimate Ender Pearl**: "Dimensional Rift", TP's items to player.
+TP's other mobs to center with endermen in a large area.

 ## Acquiring Pearls In-Game
 **Note:** Refer to this project's wiki for specific crafting recipes